-Given that the next AACS conference has been postponed, it is possible that some of our members with shorter projects will now miss the opportunity to present their work.
+Given that the next AACS conference has been postponed, some of our members with shorter projects will now miss the opportunity to present their work.
 To address the large gap between research conferences, we are running a program of webinars the an emphasis on providing an interim platform for our early career and student members.

 Whilst this idea was partially inspired by the current social distancing restrictions, the intent for these webinars is to create a regular program for our members to share project work and interact with the broader membership.